TrueLayer/truelayer-signing/README.md

 See [request-signing-v2.md](./request-signing-v2.md) for an explanation of how request signing is implemented.

 ## Webhook signature verification
-TrueLayer webhooks include a `Tl-Signature` similarl to request signatures.
+TrueLayer webhooks include a `Tl-Signature` header similar to request signatures but signed by a TrueLayer private key.
 See per-language examples on how to properly verify webhooks.

 #### License